lhansford/perm-cli/README.md

 `yarn start <YOUR_COMMAND>`

 To deploy, just update the version number and commit to `main`.
+Make sure to run `yarn build` before commiting.

 ## Roadmap